lucia-auth/lucia/pages/sessions/basic.md

 }
 ```

-Tokens issued to clients include both the ID and secret:
+Tokens issued to clients include both the ID and un-hashed secret.

 ```
 <SESSION_ID>.<SESSION_SECRET>